eduvpn/documentation/CLIENT_CERT_AUTH.md

 [Environment Variables](https://httpd.apache.org/docs/2.4/mod/mod_ssl.html#envvars)
 for more options.
 The `SSLVerifyDepth` depends on your PKI.
-If you don't know what it should be, i.e. you don't know how many intermediates there are, you can find it out by checking your client certificate, or start with 1 and try to increment it until it works ;-)
+If you don't know what it should be, i.e. you don't know how many intermediates there are, you can find it out by checking your client certificate, or start with 1, which is also the default if not set, and try to increment it until it works ;-)

+We set the `SSLVerifyClient` to `optional`, as not all locations require a certificate.
+Locations that *do* require user authentication will enforce it anyway.
+An error will be shown when the user did not proceed with certificate authentication.

 Restart the web server: